-The Zurich Skating Club was founded on 15 October 1930 and became Swiss ice hockey champions in 1936, 1949, 1961, 2000, 2001, 2008, 2012, 2014 and 2018.
-Other honours include winning the Spengler Cup in 1944 and 1945, the IIHF Continental Cup in 2000/01 and 2001/02, the original Champions Hockey League in 2008/09 and the Victoria Cup in 2009.
+The Zurich Skating Club was founded on 15 October 1930 and became Swiss ice hockey champions in 1936, 1949, 1961, 2000, 2001, 2008, 2012, 2014, 2018 and most recently in 2024.
+Other honours include winning the Spengler Cup in 1944 and 1945, the IIHF Continental Cup in 2000/01 and 2001/02, the original Champions Hockey League in 2008/09, the Victoria Cup in 2009 and the Champions Hockey League in 2025.

 The Lions had one of their most successful seasons for some time in 2017/18.
 With the team underperforming and already out of the CHL in the Quarter-Finals stage, a coaching change was made to reverse their fortunes.
 While the impact wasn't immediate, the seventh seeds would go on to win the NL championship in seven games against Lugano and end a three-year dry spell for the national title.